GSI/FAIR Innovation Fund

 Translating innovative ideas and results into a business model obviously requires advisory services and support for drawing up a sound business plan.
 Funding for such services (or a share thereof) can be provided from our own Innovation Fund.
 TTR offers advice and guidance to staff members of GSI/FAIR who are realising these types of start-up project.

-- Submission of an informal idea sketch (Annex I_idea profile) to TTR.
+- Submission of an informal project outline (Annex I_idea profile) to TTR.

 - Together with the idea providers/project managers, TTR will draw up a project and financing plan including an assessment of possible applications and market potential (Annex II Application document) and provide support in the search for partners in industry or research & development.

-- Topics worthy of funding are presented in full to the GSI Innovation Board by the idea providers/project managers.
+- The project proposal is presented in full to the GSI Innovation Board as an expert committee by the persons responsible for the project.

-- Finally, the Innovation Board makes a recommendation to the Executive Board on the non-financing/financing of the individual projects and their financial scope.
+- Finally, the innovation board makes a recommendation to the management regarding the non-financing/financing of the individual projects and their financial scope.

 - The implementation of the projects is the responsibility of the idea providers/project managers and is flanked by TTR.